langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   for (( expression_1 ; expression_2 ; expression_3 )) ; do action ; done
   ```

-- The use of double parentheses is meant to indicate these are arithemtic expressions.
+- The use of double parentheses is meant to indicate these are arithmetic expressions.
 You don't need to use the `$`
   construct when referring to variables inside the double parentheses.
 The expressions are integer arithmetic.
   [O'Reilly: `bash` Cookbook, 2nd Edition](#oreilly-bash-cookbook-2nd-edition)